xavierchia/xavierchia.github.io/_posts/2024-01-06-wellbeing-proxies.md

 This can easily be solved by making a check-ins a daily habit and putting them into my calendar.

-More difficult is answering the questions.
+More difficult is answering the questions in a useful way.

-It's useful to answer certain proxy questions instead that have straight-forward answers but give a direct window into your wellbeing.
+It's helpful to answer proxy questions that have straight-forward answers but give a direct window into your wellbeing.

 One such question I'm using is: How many tweetable thoughts did I have today?